CodyTheCoderPrice/Bug-Tracker/README.md

 4. Add the following to package.json inside the client folder -- "proxy": "http://localhost:5000"

+5. Maneuver to this project's client folder using a command line or terminal

+7. Run the following command in the client folder: npm install

 5. Maneuver to this project's root directory using a command line or terminal

-7. Run the following command to install npm for client and server: npm run installClientServer
+7. Run the following command in the root directory: npm install

-6. Run the following command to start the project: npm run devNodemon
+6. Run the following command in the root directory: npm run devNodemon

 ## Resources